akamai/terraform-provider-akamai/website/docs/g/get_started_gtm_domain.html.markdown

 Next, we set the required (domain, type) and optional (group ID, contract ID, email list, comment) arguments.

-Once you’re done, your domain should look like this:
+Once you’re done, your domain configuration should look like this:

 ```hcl
 resource "akamai_gtm_domain" "example" {